ui/stamps-api-docs/source/redemption_api.rst

                     Contains id, reward, and stamps_used membership          Customer information after successful
                     redemption.
-Contains id and stamps_remaining. vouchers            Voucher used in redemption errors              Errors encountered when processing request (if any)
+Contains id and stamps_remaining. voucher             Voucher used in redemption errors              Errors encountered when processing request (if any)
 =================== ==============================